Baldywaldy09/ts-fmod-plugin-v2/README.md

 Currently this uses a mix of the telemetry channels provided by the SCS sdk and directly reading values from the game's memory.

 # Whats different in v2?
-- Added support for muting the audio when you alt tab
+- Added support for muting the audio when the game is running in the background [this cannot be dissabled]
 - Added more features and sounds
-- improved config and useability
+- Improved config and useability
-- Fixed the echo effect in the origional version
+- Fixed the echo effect in the original version
 - Better cabin/exterior sound

 # Some limitations/issues